 - The Chasing Pack.
 These are the IT groups still progressing their journeys but will not be there any time soon.
 The vast majority of the industry is playing catch up and trying to align with the transformation required.
 With 40% of boards thinking that IT can be outsourced, their success is not guaranteed.

 - The Climbers.
 These are the IT groups that delivered order from chaos.
-They represent a small percentage of the industry, with high levels of IT maturity, skills, and experience in place based on previous digital transformation plans, and an IT leader who has a seat at the exec table.
+They represent a small percentage of the industry, with high levels of IT and ITSM maturity, skills, and experience in place based on previous digital transformation plans, and an IT leader who has a seat at the exec table.

 Each of these is described in more detail in the remainder of this article.Which of these groups does your IT team fall into?
 The Fallen, The Chasing Pack, or The Climbers?
 Read this article by @patb0512 to decide. #ITSM #digitaltransformation Click To Tweet